This page will tell you everything you need to know about naloxone, how it could help you to save someone’s life, and how to get a free kit.

 Always dial 999 and ask for an ambulance straight away after giving someone naloxone.

-- Nyxoid, which comes as a nasal spray
+Nyxoid, which comes as a nasal spray.
+You spray this type of naloxone into a person’s nostril.

 - Make sure that you’re not in any danger first.
 Keeping yourself safe is important.